artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

    Find your location on a map - zoom in to make it as precise as possible.
-If you right-click and select the "What's here?" option that will appear in the context menu that appears, Google Maps will display the latitude and longitude values, along with any addtional information it has:
+If you right-click and select the "What's here?" option that will appear in the context menu that appears, Google Maps will display the latitude and longitude values, along with any additional information it has:

    .. image:: images/google-lat-longs.*
       :align: center